microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Deployment/Environments.md

 ### Staging

 The staging environment is used to validate new features, components and other changes prior to production rollout.
-This environment is primarily used by developers, QA and other company stake holders.
+This environment is primarily used by developers, QA and other company stakeholders.

 #### Staging Regions